ansys/magnet-segmentation-toolkit/README.rst

   :alt: black

-The ``pyaedt-toolkit-template`` package provides a template to create your own toolkit using PyAEDT.
+The ``ansys-aedt-toolkits-motor`` package provides a Python wrapper to automate the segmentation and skew of IPM motors using Ansys Electronics Desktop (AEDT).
 The toolkit could be used inside AEDT or launched from a python console.
-Toolkit features should be accessible from the user interface or the directly from the API.
+Toolkit features should be accessible from the user interface or directly from the API.
-This template shows how to use `Flask <https://flask.palletsprojects.com/en/2.3.x/>`_ for the backend and `Pyside6 <https://doc.qt.io/qtforpython-6/quickstart.html>`_ for the frontend.

-If you want to test the template, go to `Getting Started <https://aedt.toolkit.template.docs.pyansys.com/version/dev/Getting_started.html>`_ section.

 Requirements
 ~~~~~~~~~~~~
 In addition to the runtime dependencies listed in the installation information, this toolkit
-requires Ansys Electronics Desktop (AEDT) 2022 R2 or later.
+requires Ansys Electronics Desktop (AEDT) 2023 R1 or later.
 The AEDT Student Version is also supported.

 Documentation and issues
 ~~~~~~~~~~~~~~~~~~~~~~~~
-In addition to installation and wizard information, the toolkit documentation provides `API reference <https://aedt.toolkit.template.docs.pyansys.com/version/dev/Toolkit/index.html>`_ and `Contribute <https://aedt.toolkit.template.docs.pyansys.com/version/dev/Contributing.html>`_ sections.
+In addition to installation and wizard information, the toolkit documentation provides `API reference <https://aedt.motor.toolkit.docs.pyansys.com/version/dev/Toolkit/index.html#>`_ (in progress) and `Contribute <https://aedt.motor.toolkit.docs.pyansys.com/version/dev/Contributing.html>`_ (in progress) sections.

-On the `Toolkit issues <https://github.com/ansys/pyaedt-toolkit-template/issues>`_ page, you can create issues to submit questions, report bugs, and request new features.
+On the `Toolkit issues <https://github.com/ansys/pymotorcad-pyaedt-toolkit/issues>`_ page, you can create issues to submit questions, report bugs, and request new features.

 License